cardano-foundation/developer-portal/.github/PULL_REQUEST_TEMPLATE.md

 ## Bugfix

-Fixes #<issue_id>
+Fixes #issueId

 <!--

-If you found a 0Day bug and there is no issue for it, please [create one now](https://github.com/cardano-foundation/developer-portal/issues/new)
+If you found a 0Day bug and there is no issue for it, please [create one now](https://github.com/cardano-foundation/developer-portal/issues/new) and reference it.

 -->